TITLE 89: SOCIAL SERVICES

 Section 270.250 Minimum Assessment and Classification Standards

-a) A provider agency designated to receive reports of alleged or suspected abuse, neglect, or financial exploitation under the Act shall, upon receiving such a report, conduct a face-to-face assessment with respect to such report.
-The assessment shall include, but not be limited to, a visit to the residence of the eligible adult who is the subject of the report and may include interviews or consultation with service agencies or individuals who may have knowledge of the eligible adult's circumstances.
+a) An APS provider agency designated to receive reports of alleged or suspected abuse, neglect, financial exploitation, or self-neglect under the Act shall conduct a face-to-face assessment with respect to such report.
+The assessment shall include, but not be limited to, a visit to the residence of the alleged victim who is the subject of the report and shall include interviews or consultation regarding the allegations with service agencies, immediate family members, and individuals who may have knowledge of the alleged victim's circumstances based on the consent of the eligible adult in all instances, except when the provider agency is acting in the best interest of an eligible adult who is unable to seek assistance for himself or herself and when there are allegations against a caregiver who has assumed responsibilities in exchange for compensation.
 [320 ILCS 20/5(a)]

 b) A decision on the merits of each report must be made according to the following:

-1) Verified: When there is clear and convincing evidence resulting in a determination that the specific injury or harm was the result of abuse, neglect, or financial exploitation.
+1) Verified: When clear and convincing evidence results in a determination that the specific injury or harm alleged was the result of abuse, neglect or financial exploitation.

-2) Some Indication: When there is a fair preponderance of evidence that suggests some indication of abuse, neglect, or financial exploitation exists.
+2) Some Indication: When the preponderance of the evidence suggests some indication that abuse, neglect, financial exploitation, or self-neglect has occurred.

-3) No Indication: When there is a lack of credible evidence indicating that abuse, neglect, or financial exploitation exists.
+3) No Indication: When there is a lack of credible evidence indicating that abuse, neglect, financial exploitation, or self-neglect has occurred.

-4) Unable to Verify: This determination is used when the report does not meet the eligibility criteria of the program, the elder abuse provider agency is unable to locate the alleged victim, the elder abuse provider agency staff has been unable to gain access to the alleged victim, or the alleged victim refuses the assessment.
+4) Unable to Verify: This determination is used when the report does not meet the eligibility criteria of the program, the APS provider agency is unable to locate the alleged victim, the APS provider agency staff has been unable to gain access to the alleged victim, or the alleged victim refuses the assessment.

-c) Each report must be either substantiated, unsubstantiated, or unable to substantiate, as follows:
+c) Each report has to be either substantiated, unsubstantiated or unable to substantiate, as follows:

-1) Substantiated: When one or more of the alleged types of ANE was classified as either "verified" or "some indication".
+1) Substantiated: When one or more of the alleged types of abuse, neglect, financial exploitation, or self-neglect was classified as either "verified" or "some indication".

-2) Unsubstantiated: When all of the alleged types of ANE were determined to lack credible evidence that indicated abuse, neglect, or financial exploitation.
+2) Unsubstantiated: When all of the alleged types of abuse, neglect, financial exploitation, or self-neglect were determined to lack credible evidence that indicated abuse, neglect, financial exploitation, or self-neglect.

-3) Unable to substantiate: When the provider agency was unable to locate the alleged victim; unable to access the alleged victim; the alleged victim refused to cooperate; or the alleged victim was deceased.
+3) Unable to substantiate: When the APS provider agency lacked jurisdiction; was unable to locate the alleged victim; was unable to access the alleged victim; the alleged victim was ineligible for services; the alleged victim refused to cooperate; or the alleged victim was deceased.

-e) The elder abuse provider agency shall establish a case record to document each report of abuse, neglect, or financial exploitation, to include the following information where available and when applicable to the case:
+e) The APS provider agency shall prepare a confidential case record to document each report of abuse, neglect, financial exploitation, or self-neglect to include the following information when available and applicable to the case:

-2) descriptions of the reported, suspected or alleged abuse, neglect, or financial exploitation;
+2) descriptions of the reported, suspected or alleged abuse, neglect, financial exploitation, or self-neglect;

 3) investigative reports;